First look at the new Microsoft Defender app

 Microsoft Defender has excellent stats compared to other free antivirus, often ad-heavy or with less precise virus definitions.
 It is a completely reliable option to protect our devices.

 And you, what do you think of Defender?
-Do you think he is at the level of his competitors?
+Do you think it is at the level of its competitors?
 Will a web application be able to deliver performance that is up to the task?